dynatrace-oss/terraform-provider-dynatrace/docs/resources/aws_service.md

 ### Required

-- `credentials_id` (String) the ID of the azure credentials this supported service belongs to
+- `credentials_id` (String) the ID of the AWS credentials this supported service belongs to

 ### Optional